JoviDeCroock/blog-portfolio/content/blog/webdev/modern.md

 to ES5 (and adding them to the babel-loader/... won't "transpile it up to es2015").

 This means even if you as a developer want to ship your product in ES2015 it will only be your code combined with your dependencies in the older syntax.
-Since these probably make up more than half of your code at this point in time there's not much point in shipping your own code as modern.
+Since these dependencies probably make up more than half of your code at this point in time there's not much benefit to be gained from shipping your own code as modern.

 ### Package fields